haghish/mlim/README.md

 `iris` ia a small dataset with 150 rows only.
 Let's add 50% of artifitial missing data and compare several state-of-the-art machine learning missing data imputation procedures. __`ELNET`__ comes up as a winner for a very simple reason!
 Because it was fine-tuned and all the rest were not.
 The larger the dataset and the higher the number of features, the difference between __`ELNET`__ and the others becomes more vivid.

+### Single imputation

+In a single imputation, the NAs are replaced with the most plausible values according the model.
+You do not get the diversity of the multiple imputation, but you still get an estimated imputation error based on 10-fold (or higher, if specified) cross-validation procedure for each variable (column) in the dataset.
+As shown below, `mlim` provides the **`mlim.error()`** function to summarize the imputation error for the entire dataset or each variable.

 ```R
 # Comparison of different R packages imputing iris dataset
 # ===============================================================================